spencertipping/ni/doc/ni_by_example_2.md

 $ ni_prime op1 | ni_prime op2 | ... | ni_prime opN
 ```

-In fact, this `ni_prime` is a local modification of `ni`.
-Here's some evidence that this is going on.
+In fact, this `ni_prime` is a local modification of `ni`, which incorporates data closures.
+The details are outside the scope of how this occurs are outside the scope of this tutorial, but here's some evidence that this is going on.

 ```
 $ ni //ni | wc -c